 Why would you want to uninstall a program?
 For the same reason you occasionally tidy your office or clean your garage.
 Clutter breeds inefficiency.
 Applications take up space on your hard disk and can slow your computer.
 Also, a new version of a program may not work correctly unless you get rid of the old one [source: Ritchie].

 Most of the time, uninstalling is this simple:

-- Open the Applications folder, which you'll find by clicking on the hard disk icon.
+- Open the Applications folder, which you'll find by opening a new window in the Finder (icon with a blue face), or clicking on the hard disk icon.

-- Drag to the trash the icon of the program you want to uninstall.
+- Drag the icon of the program you want to uninstall to the Trash.

 For some other programs, removal is more complicated.
-When installed, these programs create files in several locations.
+When installed, these programs create files in several locations, often in the System Folder.
 The first step in removing them is to check the program's documentation to see if there is an uninstall utility.
 If your program has an uninstall utility associated with it, it may have been installed with the program or included on the disk that came with it.
-To remove Symantec software, for example, you can download the uninstall feature from the company [source: Norton].
+If you downloaded a disk image to install the software, sometimes you'll find an uninstaller there.
 Running an uninstall utility can make removing a program much easier.

-You should be aware that removing an unbundled program by moving it into the trash can leave behind orphan files on your computer.
-Preference files are usually small and you might want to ignore them if you're just trying to free up disk space.
-Background files or support files can be larger, especially for multimedia programs like Garageband [source: MacRumors].
+You should be aware that removing an unbundled program by moving it into the Trash can leave behind orphan files on your computer.
+Preferencefiles are usually small and you might want to ignore them if you're just trying to free up disk space.
+Background files or support files can be larger, especially for multimedia programs like GarageBand [source: MacRumors].
 These files are likely to reside in Library folders in your hard drive or Home folder.
 They will usually be labeled with the name of the program, like Office or Acrobat, or the developer, such as Microsoft or Adobe.
 You can search for the relevant names using Spotlight, which is included with the Mac OS.
-Drag the files you find to the trash to get rid of them [source: The X Lab].
+Drag the files you find to the trash to get rid of them [source: Tanous]. .

-Check out the next page for tips to make your uninstall go even more smoothly.
+Check out the next page for tips to make your uninstallation go even more smoothly.